DataDog/apigentools/docs/workflow.md

 ## Modify apigentools Configuration

-When adding new languages to generate clients for, adding major API version or adding spec sections, you'll need to do appropriate changes to [config/config.yaml](file_formats.md#configconfigjson).
+When adding new languages to generate clients for, adding major API version or adding spec sections, you'll need to do the corresponding changes to [config/config.yaml](file_formats.md#configconfigjson).

 ## Validate Specs